alifianadexe/analysis-auto-trade-hyperliquid/README.md

 # Hyperliquid Auto Trade - Copy Trading Platform

-A comprehensive copy trading platform for Hyperliquid that discovers successful traders through real-time WebSocket streams, tracks their positions using batched API calls, and provides a leaderboard with performance metrics. **Rate limiting optimized** for production use.
+A comprehensive copy trading platform for Hyperliquid that discovers successful traders through real-time WebSocket streams, tracks their positions using batched API calls, and provides a leaderboard with performance metrics. **Linux-native** and **rate limiting optimized** for production use.

 ## 🏗️ Architecture Overview

-The application now consists of **4 separate services** managed by a process manager:
+The application consists of **4 separate services** managed by a Linux process manager:

 ```
 ┌─────────────────┐    ┌──────────────────────┐    ┌─────────────────┐
 │  Hyperliquid    │    │   Service 1:         │    │   PostgreSQL    │
 │  WebSocket      │◄──►│   Discovery Service  │───►│   Database      │
-│  (Real-time)    │    │   (Standalone)       │    │   (Batched)     │
+│  (Real-time)    │    │   (Standalone)       │    │   (Traders)     │
 └─────────────────┘    └──────────────────────┘    └─────────────────┘
                                                             │
 ┌─────────────────┐    ┌──────────────────────┐            │